 Going to European countries as an Asian traveler is the most difficult thing, to get a visa even for just a holiday.
 Other Asian countries would probably be just fine, but Cambodian is the most struggling with any visas to go the west countries.
 I planned for almost 5 months to get every

-I finally got two weeks to visit Germany, everybody would say Berlin if they go for a holiday in Germany but I was at a very local place called Saarbrücken, a beautiful town.
+I finally got two weeks to visit Germany, everybody would say Berlin if they go for a holiday in Germany but I was at a very local place called Saarbrücken, a beautiful small town.

 The weather was really good, nice breeze, a bit of windy and a little bit of sunshine.
 Sat down on the bench, having a tasty doughnut and hot chocolate from the bakery on the way, and get ready for the big shopping.

 You would probably need to eat before or packed your snack.
-There are a couple of restaurants in the castle but it was a long line of customers and no seat available.
+There are a couple of restaurants in the castle but it was a long line of customers and no seats available.
 Tickets are at the castle counter only.
-It cost 10 Euros for adult, open daily from 9:30 to 5:30.
+It cost 10 Euros for adults, open daily from 9:30 to 5:30.
 Tour is available in English and German.
 The tour took around 30-45 minutes so you got your time for the underground museum.

 I did love this driving trip to visit places, towns, and castles along the Mosel.
 The four nights and five days weren’t enough, at least a week or more.
-We left very early to get home for a break and get ready for the next trip to Paris.
+I left very early to get home for a break and get ready for the next trip to Paris.

 Two weeks in Germany was just too fast, I didn’t even know that was the last day.
-I wished I could have more time to explore places in Germany but two weeks was an absolutely fantastic holiday and I do love Germany, the landscapes, nature, weather, and people.
+I wished I could have had more time to explore places in Germany but two weeks was an absolutely fantastic holiday and I do love Germany, the landscapes, nature, weather, and people.

 Watch my Travel Blog Video on Youtube